LordEidi/wombag/README.md

 [https://mozilla.github.io/server-side-tls/ssl-config-generator](https://mozilla.github.io/server-side-tls/ssl-config-generator)

-Now run or reset your nginx and start your instance of **WomBag**.
+Now run or reset your nginx and start your instance of **WombaG**.

-Thats it, your instance of **WomBag** should run now.
+Thats it, your instance of **WombaG** should run now.
 All logs are sent to stdout for now.
 Have a look at */libs/log.js* if you want to change the options.

 ## Configuration ##

 All parameters which can be configured right now are in the file *config.js*.
-There are not much parameters yet, indeed.
+There are not that many parameters yet, indeed.
-But **WomBag** is not ready production anyway.
-And you are welcome to help out in adding parameters and configuration options.

 ## How to run ##

-Point your Wallabag client to the root of **WomBag**.
+Point your Wallabag client to the root of **WombaG**.
+Use any credential you wish, every user gets logged in.
+Please stay save, install **WombaG** only in a trusted environment.
+At least until we include authentication mechanisms.

 ## Contribution ##

 If you know JavaScript and would like to help out, send us a note.
-There is still much work to be done on WomBag.
+There is still much work to be done on **WombaG**.

 ## Dependencies ##